At a Glance

 Some tips for your application 🫡

 Tailor Your CV: Make sure your CV highlights your relevant teaching experience, especially in Physics.
-Include any specific achievements or contributions you've made in previous roles that align with the school's values of academic achievement and community service.
+Include any specific achievements or contributions you've made in previous roles that demonstrate your capability to teach GCSE and A-Level.

-Craft a Compelling Cover Letter: Write a cover letter that not only outlines your qualifications but also reflects your passion for teaching Physics.
-Mention why you are interested in this particular school and how you can contribute to their mission of producing well-educated young adults.
+Craft a Compelling Cover Letter: Write a cover letter that not only outlines your qualifications but also expresses your passion for teaching Physics.
+Mention why you are interested in this particular school and how you can contribute to their community.

 How to prepare for a job interview at Wayman Education